 What can we expect for service delivery levels?

 Based on the services provided to our customers, our primary assumption is that we will be able to retain our levels of service.
 It is impossible to guarantee levels of service given the situation and without understanding the scope and severity of the impact within each geographic location and within each of our clients’ worksites.
 We will continuously work to minimize impact to our clients, and we will proactively communicate with our clients and consultants until we all get through this situation.
 WE ARE IN THIS TOGETHER.

 We understand that transparency is critical.
 The good news is that transparency has always been how we roll at GDH.
 As a normal course of business, we communicate directly with customers on any material impacts to their business.
 We have already spoken to all customer contacts to determine how we can partner to ensure that business needs are met.
 GDH is in constant communication with our consultants by sending informational alerts through email/text and personal phone calls from our recruiters.
 Our intention is that we provide updates, information, and clarity for our customers, consultants, and employees as regularly as necessary.

 What is the current state of GDH corporate operations?

 At this time, there are no reported cases of the coronavirus with the GDH corporate organization and we are continuing to operate at full steam.
-We are working remotely from home; however, we were ready for this.
-All GDHers have laptops and necessary equipment, video capability, etc. to work from home.
-We are continuing with our standard rhythm and flow, but we are just doing it virtually.
+We are working in staggered teams as of June 1, 2020, in our workplaces.
+Should anything change, all GDHers have laptops and necessary equipment, video capability, etc. to return to everyone working from home if necessary.
 We are keeping our team informed of all relevant updates and health advisories.